 Nursing students in uniform represent the college and the nursing program.
 Students who do not meet the dress code requirements may be dismissed from clinical rotations.
 Facility-specific policies will be reviewed and enforced by faculty.
-The following are some of the expectations regarding grooming and dress and is not an exhaustive list:
+The following is a list of expectations regarding grooming and dress: